arnhrwd/dragon/README.md

 A high performance, distributed stream processing system, loosely based on the Apache Storm API.

+# Distribution usage

+The Dragon distribution has the following directory structure and relevant files:

+    dragon
+    |   README.md
+    └───bin
+    |   |   dragon.sh
+    |
+    └───conf
+    |   |   dragon.yaml
+    |
+    └───lib
+        |   dragon.jar

+To see simple help on using Dragon:

+    cd dragon/bin
+    ./dragon.sh -h

+Detailed usage instructions are below.

 # Compiling

 To install Dragon into your local cache: